Photonics Quality Alliance of Montana

 The Photonics Quality Alliance of Montana was developed to support the growth of the photonics businesses of Montana through the development and implementation of Quality Processes leading to Superior Products and Services.
 We sponsor regular presentations and discussions and a library of TOOLS and RESOURCES.

 We envision Montana as a recognized world leader in the photonics industry.

 We are a collaborative and open network, committed to learning, with a bias for action and measurable outcomes.
 We respect the confidentiality of participating members and their employers.

-We welcome any organization focused on transforming Montana photonics businesses through the development and implementation of Quality Processes and shared knowledge.
+We welcome any organization interested in the development and implementation of Quality Processes and willing to share knowledge.

 TEMPLATES AND TOOLS

 Quality Systems 101: Where to start?
 A brief introduction to Quality Systems and Continual Improvement.